 Driving in snow and ice

-When driving in snow, get your speed right - not too fast so that you risk losing control, but not so slow that you risk losing momentum when you need it - and brake, steer and accelerate as smoothly as possible.
+Maintain the right speed for the conditions - not too fast so that you risk losing control, but not so slow that you risk losing momentum when you need it

+Brake, steer and accelerate as smoothly as possible.
 Only use the brake if you cannot steer out of trouble.

-What to do if you get stuck in the snow
+What to do if you get stuck

-If you are stuck, the IAM recommends that you turn your wheels from side to side to push the snow out of the way.
+If you are stuck, the Institute of Advanced Motorists recommends that you turn your wheels from side to side to push the snow out of the way.

 Do not try to keep moving if the wheels spin - it will only dig you in deeper.